cracked-machine/cpp_adg2188/README.md

 `add_subdirectory(embedded_utils)`

-This assumes your top-level CMakeFiles.txt is already configured for STM32 platform.
+This assumes your project's top-level CMakeFiles.txt is already configured for STM32 platform.

+### Debug

+`GDB` is enabled in VSCode (F5)

+### Code Coverage report

+Run the "coverage report" task.
+Results can be found in `coverage` directory.